|

 - Local authorities are major providers of facilities

-communities referred to - often the only facilities in
+very communities referred to - often the only facilities

-of technological back up; and links with commercial creative
+provision of technological back up; and links with commercial

-the need for a lead role for local authorities, in order
+and the need for a lead role for local authorities, in

 Conversely, further fragmentation of local cultural provision